 Journalist Soledad Barruti, 32, is the author of ‘Malcomidos: How the Argentine food industry is killing us’, an investigation into the country’s industrialised food production system.
-The production model in question is not new, but was has become entrenched since the government’s 2011 Strategic Agrifood Plan (SAP), which plots a 60% national increase in grain production by 2020.
-Direct results of the SAP are an increase in deforestation as the agricultural frontier expands, the removal of cattle from fields into sheds to make room for crops – namely soy – and a massive increase in the use of agrochemicals.
+The production model in question is not new, but has become entrenched since the government’s 2011 Strategic Agrifood Plan (PEA), which plots a 60% national increase in grain production by 2020.
+Direct results of the PEA are an increase in deforestation as the agricultural frontier expands, the removal of cattle from fields into sheds to make room for crops – namely soy – and a massive increase in the use of agrochemicals.

 Released at the end of last year, ‘Malcomidos’ paints a dark picture, unveiling a complete lack of policing of deforestation and the use of agrochemicals, as well as repression of activists who are fighting against the system.
 It also reveals a two-tier system: whereas the grains produced for export take up a vast majority of the country’s land, and food for export is of international regulatory standards, the internal food market seems left to pick up the – often toxic – scraps.
 Whilst the country is the world’s second-biggest organic food exporter, and beef for export comes from grass-fed cows roaming the pampas, the internal market innocently receives fruits and vegetables full of toxins and meat from feedlots pumped full of antibiotics.
 One of the consequences is a country with the world’s highest rate of haemolytic-uremic syndrome, a foodborne illness caused by E.coli that can be fatal.